 WHEREAS, because of his strong will and desire to become strong enough to give help and support to other burn victims like himself, Derrick Jones is body building, bench pressing 380 pounds and is well on his way to graduating from college with the intentions of becoming a physical therapist specializing in helping other burn victims learn to rebuild their bodies and their lives; and

 WHEREAS, Derrick Jones and his mother, Earline Jones Ramsey, have established the Derrick Jones Burn Foundation to serve other burn victims in four areas of need: providing financial assistance to those burn victims who would otherwise go without proper medical attention; provide financial assistance for family members staying with the burn patient for lodging, phone calls, meals and other personal necessities; giving counsel and moral support to burn victims and their families; and providing the Greenville Burn Center with items for patient entertainment such as VCR's, movies and video games; and

 WHEREAS, it is the policy of this Legislature to commend excellence, especially when it is exhibited by the youth of this state, who are its future:

-NOW, THEREFORE, BE IT RESOLVED BY THE HOUSE OF REPRESENTATIVES OF THE STATE OF MISSISSIPPI, That we do hereby commend and congratulate Mrs. Olive Bernice Conerly Taylor on the occasion of her 100th birthday.
+NOW, THEREFORE, BE IT RESOLVED BY THE HOUSE OF REPRESENTATIVE OF THE STATE OF MISSISSIPPI, That we do hereby commend Derrick Jones for his efforts and accomplishments at helping other burn victims in the state and the country.

-BE IT FURTHER RESOLVED, That copies of this resolution be furnished to Mrs. Taylor and to the members of the Capitol Press Corps.
+BE IT FURTHER RESOLVED, That copies of this resolution be furnished to Derrick Jones and the members of the Capitol Press Corps.